 1. The Marinade

 The chicken thighs need to marinate for a minimum of 30 minutes, or ideally overnight.
-So plan ahead if you want maximum flavor!
-Trim the fat off of the chicken, and then cut them into 1-inch cubes.
+Plan ahead if you want maximum flavor!
+Trim the fat off of the chicken thighs, and then cut them into 1-inch cubes.

 It's best to throw on a pair of gloves and really massage the marinade into the chicken thighs, but you can also toss it together with a spatula for an even coating.
 Once that's done, cover the chicken with plastic wrap and refrigerate for a minimum of 30 minutes, and up to 24 hours.